phybros/willwarren.com/content/posts/2023-05-09-curio-an-esp-12f-based-dev-board/index.md

 ---
-title: "CURIO: an ESP-12F Based Dev Board"
-date: 2023-05-09
+date: "2023-05-09"
-tags: [electronics, esp8266, esp12, kicad, pcb]
-description: "I made my own dev board with the ESP-12F!
-Read about what, why, how, the mistakes I made, and the learning I did along the way!"
+description: I made my own dev board with the ESP-12F!
+Read about what, why, how, the mistakes I made, and the learning I did along the way!
 draft: false
+tags:
+- electronics
+- esp8266
+- esp12
+- kicad
+- pcb
+title: 'CURIO: an ESP-12F Based Dev Board'
 ---

 My previous project to create [breakout boards](/2023/04/08/custom-breakout-board-for-esp8266-esp12e/) for ESP-12E and ESP-12F modules